halo-project/halo/README.md

 ## Building

-We offer Docker images with Halo pre-installed, so "building" amounts generally should amount to downloading the image.
-This is the reccomended way to obtain
+We offer Docker images with Halo pre-installed, so "building" generally should amount to downloading the image:
-Halo:

 ```bash
 $ docker pull registry.gitlab.com/kavon1/halo:latest